 What is the Purpose of the CLE?
 The purpose of the CAPPA lactation educator program is to provide childbirth professionals comprehensive training in breastfeeding education.
 When a candidate completes the certification program they will be qualified to teach, support, and educate the public on breastfeeding and related issues.
 When all additional requirements have been satisfactorily completed through CAPPA Academy, candidates will be issued the CAPPA credential, Certified Lactation Educator (CLE®).

 Who should take the CLE Training?
 The three-day intensive lactation training fulfills the Baby Friendly and Core Competencies requirements.
 It is a wonderful refresher course and a valuable training for anyone working with moms and babies.
 Nurses often take the course to gain lactation knowledge or add to their resume in the highly competitive field.
-This training also fulfills the requirements for:
+This training also fulfills the requirements for several organizations that require breastfeeding training, including, but not limited to:

 The three-day training alone provides an excellent overview of lactation and completes the training for a Lactation Educator.